 Conclusion

-The choice between exploratory testing and automated testing is not an one-size-fits-all decision.
+The choice between exploratory testing and automated testing is not a one-size-fits-all decision.
 Your software development project’s unique needs and objectives should drive it.
 Each approach offers distinct advantages and has its own limitations, and the key to effective testing lies in finding the right equilibrium between them.

 Exploratory testing is a powerful tool for uncovering usability issues, investigating complex or unscriptable scenarios, and providing rapid feedback.
 It leverages human intuition, creativity, and adaptability to assess a product’s behavior in dynamic and evolving conditions.
 It is particularly valuable for identifying issues that may not be evident in pre-defined test cases.